robkle/arx/README.md

 # arx
 <h2>Arithmetic expansion</h2></br>
 The first version of a shell arithmetic expansion feature.
-It was integrated with a bash-like <a href=https://github.com/ihwang/42sh>shell</a></br> which forms part of my studies at Hive Helsinki.
+It was integrated with a bash-like <a href=https://github.com/ihwang/42sh>shell</a> which forms part of my studies at Hive Helsinki.</br>
 </br>
 The following operators are handled (in order or precedence):</br>